 What about you, do you have any tips to stay clutter free or keep clutter from creeping back into your home?
 Share in the comments.

-And don’t forget to live simply, live fully and make each day your Favorite day!
+As always, live simply, live intentionally and make each day your Favorite day!